-Appointments are made to the City of Killeen boards and commissions in September of each year and the term of office begins on October 1.
-Appointments are also made to the boards and commissions as vacancies occur throughout the year.
-If you are interested in serving on any of the City's boards and commissions, print/download and fill out the application and forward it to the address below:
+Appointments are made to City of Killeen boards and commissions in September each year, and terms of office begin October 1.
+Appointments are also made to boards and commissions as vacancies occur throughout the year.
+If you are interested in serving on any of the City's boards and commissions, complete the application and submit it to the address below:

 City of Killeen

 101 North College